craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 ###### Staff of the War-Wizard
 ```
-	GME-025 "Item or Entity Name"
+	GME-025 "STAFF OF THE WAR-WIZARD"
 	Threat Level: COLOR
 	Entry Class: CLASS
 	Source: AUTHOR